Russ Harvey Consulting - Computer and Internet Services

 The HTML

-<a href="self.html">Web Design Basics</a>
+<a href="self.html">Web Design Primer</a>

 How It Appears

-Web Design Basics
+Web Design Primer.

 Discussion

-You can't trust link text to tell you where the link goes (the same is true in an email).
+The linked text has nothing to do with where the link takes you.
+You can't trust link text to tell you where the link goes either on a website or in an email.

 The Link Address

-Relative or Absolute
+Relative and Absolute Links

-<a href="https://russharvey.bc.ca/resources/self.html">Web Design Basics</a>
+<a href="https://russharvey.bc.ca/resources/self.html">Web Design Primer</a>

-It is often useful to point to a section within the page rather than just linking to the page and hoping the site visitor can find the information within that page.
+It is often useful to point to a section within the page rather than just linking to the page and hoping the site visitor can find the relevant information within that page.

 <h2 id="image">Adding an Image</h2>

-or a paragraph:
+or to a paragraph:

 <p id="results">Note the results…</p>